 In addition to reducing water loss, the cuticle is a physical barrier to the entrance of organisms into plants, and it also serves to absorb and reflect UV radiation, thereby protecting tissues within.
 Also, the dryness of the cuticle, along with other specific chemical features, makes it a very inhospitable place for the growth of other organisms, adding to its protective function.
 The cuticle of many plants may be ruptured by growth from within (discussed later).
 In these cases, the protection of the cuticle is replaced by a new layer or layers of cells that are produced with suberin in their cell walls, forming the outside portion of what we know as bark.

-Pollen grains (of seed plants) and the spores of a variety of organisms are coated with a sporopollenin, a chemical that is particularly resistant to degradation and thought to be significant in protecting against desiccation, oxidation and enzymatic degradation.
-It is the resistance of sporopollenin to breakdown that allows pollen buried in sediments several hundred million years ago to be preserved and recognized.
+Pollen grains (of seed plants) and the spores of a variety of organisms are coated with sporopollenin, a chemical that is particularly resistant to degradation and is thought to be significant in protecting against desiccation, oxidation and enzymatic degradation.
+It is the resistance of sporopollenin to breakdown that allows pollen buried several hundred million years ago in sediments to be preserved and recognized.
 Its exact chemical nature has not been determined (partly because it is so hard to breakdown!) but it has some similarities to cutin in having hydrocarbon components as well as phenolic components.

 The following table summarizes boundary materials for organisms that we cover (plus a few others) grouped grouped by whether they are unicellular or multicellular and whether or not they possess a cell wall.

 |Boundary and organism type||Organisms||Features|